deltadevsde/indexed-merkle-tree/README.md

 The Indexed Merkle Tree crate provides a robust implementation of indexed Merkle trees in particular described for [Transparency Dictionaries](https://eprint.iacr.org/2021/1263.pdf) that can be used for various cryptographic applications.
 Compared to normal Merkle trees, this implementation provides proofs for both membership and non-membership, ensuring uniqueness of leaf nodes.

-# Indexed Merkle Tree

-## Overview

-The Indexed Merkle Tree crate provides a robust implementation of indexed Merkle trees in particular described for [Transparency Dictionaries](https://eprint.iacr.org/2021/1263.pdf) that can be used for various cryptographic applications.
-Compared to normal Merkle trees, this implementation provides proofs for both membership and non-membership, ensuring uniqueness of leaf nodes.

 ## Breaking Changes in Version 0.5.0

 Version 0.5.0 introduces breaking changes: